-This section offers information regarding free or low-cost medical care.
+Information regarding free or low-cost medical care.

-Free and Charitable Clinics use volunteer staff to provide medical, dental, pharmacy, vision and/or behavioral health services to people without the funds to do so.
+Free and Charitable Clinics use volunteer staff to provide medical, dental, pharmacy, vision and/or mental health services to people without the funds to do so.
 You can locate a clinic in your area on their website.

 Dental Lifeline Network (DLN) aims to improve the oral health of people with disabilities or those who are elderly or have special medical needs, and have no other options for oral care.